NVIDIA/DALI/docs/FAQ.rst

 Q: How to debug a DALI pipeline?
 ################################
-A: Just recently DALI added `an eager debug mode <../examples/general/debug_mode.html>`_ so the output of each operator can be instantly evaluated and python code can be added inside the pipeline for the prototyping purpose.
+A: Just recently DALI added `an eager debug mode <../examples/general/debug_mode.html>`_ so the output of each operator can be instantly evaluated and Python code can be added inside the pipeline for the prototyping purpose.

 Q: Can I access the contents of intermediate data nodes in the pipeline?